awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Customer managed policy examples<a name="example-policies-auto-scaling"></a>

-You can create your own custom IAM policies to allow or deny permissions for IAM entities to perform Amazon EC2 Auto Scaling actions\.
-You can attach these custom policies to the IAM entities that require the specified permissions\.
+You can create your own custom IAM policies to allow or deny permissions for IAM identities \(users or roles\) to perform Amazon EC2 Auto Scaling actions\.
+You can attach these custom policies to the IAM identities that require the specified permissions\.
 The following examples show permissions for several common use cases\.

 When creating and updating Auto Scaling groups, some actions require that certain other actions be carried out\.
 You can specify these other actions in the `Action` element of an IAM policy statement\.
 For example, there are additional API actions for Elastic Load Balancing, CloudWatch, and Amazon SNS that might be required depending on the access that you want to provide\.